 As shown in the product photos, this corset works on a variety of body types for both support and sex appeal.
 It comes with six removable garter clips, so it can be worn with stockings or on its own.
 It also features a zipper in the front for easy removal if things get too steamy, and a gorgeous lace-up back to flatter your figure.
 Removable spaghetti straps for additional support are included for more busty women.

-The Ebony Twilight Bustier & Thong isn’t exactly a corset, but bustiers and corsets are like cousins.
-This piece has a curve-enhancing cut and sheer, black lace for a truly sexy fit.
+The White Stretch Mesh and Stretch Lace Bustier Set isn’t exactly a corset, but bustiers and corsets are like cousins.
+This piece has a curve-enhancing cut and sheer, white lace for a truly sexy fit.

-The back features hook and eye closure at three different sizes to make sure everyone can find their perfect fit.
-The bustier also comes with a cute matching thong to complete the outfit.
+The back features hook and eye closure at different sizes to help you find your perfect fit.
+The bustier also comes with a cute matching thong and stockings to complete the outfit.
 As an added bonus, the lace is stretchy, keeping you comfortable while creating a curvy silhouette.
-This piece is available in size small to size 3X/4X.

 The Black Lace Overlay Bustier and G-String gets its name from the adorable, lace detailing.
 It doesn’t have the typical laced back of a corset, but the light lacy material makes for a gentle fit of your figure.
 It doesn’t overly-accentuate your curves, but rather naturally compliments them.
 The garters are perfect for attaching to a sexy pair of thigh-high stockings.